SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessGambits.md

 You can expend one gambit die as a free action, rolling the die and adding the number rolled to your AC until the end of your turn.

-# 9. - Inspire Word
+# 9. - Inspiring Word

 You can use your bonus action and spend a gambit die to bolster the resolve of one of your companions.
 When you do so, choose a friendly creature who can see or hear you.
 That creature gains temporary hit points equal to the gambit die roll + your Intelligence, Wisdom or Charisma modifier, whichever is higher.